meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-07-formalizing-javascript-data-types-comparisons-and-conditionals/javascript-fundamentals-data-types.md

 ### Numbers

 Some programming languages divide numbers up into integers, decimals, doubles, floats, and so on.
 They do this so that they can have higher _precision_ in their calculations.
 In a banking application or airplane wing engineering application we want our interest rate or the curve of the wing to be **_as accurate as possible_**.
-For good reason: we want to make sure we get paid of have a safe plane!
-When JavaScript was created, this level of precision was not thought to be a thing that would be needed, so JavaScript only has a single, all-encompassing `number` type:
+For good reason: we want to make sure we get paid or have a safe plane!
+When JavaScript was created, this level of precision was not thought to be a thing that would be needed, so JavaScript only has a single, all-encompassing number type:

 ```js
 typeof 42;